 How can technology help?

 Blackboard: Create a Learning Module in Blackboard.
 Set specific learning goals, post learning materials and create an opportunity for students to engage with you and with each other by using a Discussion Board or Groups.
-Enable students to demonstrate that they have achieved the set goals by using quizzes or assignments.
+Enable students to demonstrate that they have achieved learning goals by using quizzes or assignments.

 Blackboard Collaborate Ultra: Sometimes, you really need to meet face-to-face.
 Blackboard Collaborate is a real-time video conferencing tool that lets you meet virtually, share applications, use a virtual whiteboard to interact, and even create breakout groups.
 Blackboard Collaborate Ultra opens right in your browser, so you don’t have to install any software to join a session.
+We will discuss other alternatives to video-conferencing.

 VoiceThread: Create mini-lectures by recording a video from a webcam, uploading slides or other course materials.
 Students can engage in meaningful conversations using audio and video comments.
 These conversations are not live; they take place whenever and wherever it is convenient for people to participate.
 Students can also create multimedia presentations or e-portfolios and engage in reflective discussions critiquing each other’s work.